 Companies don’t just create great products and services out of thin air.
 In fact, it takes a lot of research and development to bring solutions to the market.
 And as it turns out, consumers play a big role in this process and can actually get paid to write reviews.

-Did you know that, as a consumer, you can earn extra cash for your opinions by writing reviews?
-Book reviews, software reviews, sponsored reviews … there’s no shortage of ways to make money writing online.
+Did you know that, as a consumer, you can earn extra cash for your opinions by writing reviews online?
+Book reviews, software reviews, sponsored reviews, there’s no shortage of ways to make money writing online.

-Keep reading to learn about 21 of these opportunities to see if you have what it takes to get paid to write reviews.
+Keep reading to learn about the best ways to get paid to write reviews.

 17 Ways to Get Paid to Write Reviews